npm/policies/disputes.md

 ## Reasoning

-in almost every case so far, the parties involved have been able to reach an amicable resolution without any major intervention.
+In almost every case so far, the parties involved have been able to reach an amicable resolution without any major intervention.
 Most people really do want to be reasonable, and are probably not even aware that they're in your way.